Toothless5143/Arch-XFCE-Dotfiles/README.md

 The following instructions will guide you through the installation of my current Arch Xfce rice on Debian or any other Xfce environment.
 Please make sure to configure the rice according to your own needs.

 1. First download `xfce4` & `xfce4-goodies`.
-2. Download the archive file [dotfiles.tar](https://mega.nz/file/3EMnUBhZ#keXOrmTesk7oUJ1DjA0gAL02WMu9_L5dSg7RNZJKt_Y).
+2. Clone the repository.
-3. Unzip the file.
-4. Place the contents of the archive file in the appropriate directories.
+3. Place the contents of the archive file in the appropriate directories.
-5. Make any necessary changes to the configuration files.
+4. Make any necessary changes to the configuration files.
-6. Use the `lxappearance` tool to import the `cursor.tar.gz` file and select it as cursor theme.
+5. Use the `lxappearance` tool to import the `cursor.tar.gz` file and select it as cursor theme.

 ### Color Scheme:
 The color scheme for this rice was generated using the `pywal` utility.
 A short tutorial on how to generate the same color scheme can be found in the `.cache/wal` directory.